scripty-script/developer-test/README.md

 # developer-test
-Developer Test using React and Laravel
+Developer Test using Vue js and Laravel

 # Back-end Installation